Mamduh5/best-value-calculator/README.md

 ngrok http 4173
 ```

---note: you need to make sure ngrok exist before excute command, you can do that by trying "ngrok -help"
+note: you need to make sure ngrok exist before excute command, you can do that by trying "ngrok -help"
+---

+## Deployment
+This project is deploy on https://render.com/

+### What is render.com?
+render.com is a free web deployment via github repo